 It won't be easy to broach the subject to a friend or loved one about your suspecting she may have a mental illness.
 First, we recommend corroborating your suspicions.
 Find a mutual friend, whom you know will be respectful of your concern and keep the conversation confidential.
 When talking to the person you suspect may have a mental illness, be sure not to name any specific disorders you think she may have.
 Instead, relate your own story to her feelings as best you can.
 Maybe mention how you would probably be feeling and acting as she does, under the same circumstances.

 The ultimate goal is to have your friend talk to a professional.
+There are a plethora of great national mental health providers who you can reach out to, in order to start the conversation.
 Psychotherapy (talking trough issues with a professional) is not only for people with mental illnesses.
 Almost anybody can get a great amount of benefit from talking to a therapist.

 But if she refuses, there's not a lot you can do about it.
 Just check in as often as you can, and make sure she knows how much you care.